elenlefoll/TextbookEnglish/index.md

 ## Chapter 4: Exploring the progressive in Textbook English

 ### Appendix 4.1
-<a href="https://github.com/elenlefoll/TextbookEnglish/tree/main/4_Progressives" target="_blank" rel="noopener noreferrer">Data and code for entire chapter</a>
+<a href="https://github.com/elenlefoll/TextbookEnglish/tree/main/4_Progressives" target="_blank" rel="noopener noreferrer">Data and code for all the analyses</a>

 ### Appendix 4.1
 <a href="https://github.com/elenlefoll/TextbookEnglish/blob/main/4_Progressives/4_Pre-Annotation_Progressives.Rmd" target="_blank" rel="noopener noreferrer">R script for the automatic pre-annotation of concordance lines</a>